 - In Ib, after Garry finds out Mary is really a painting, the dolls capture him and force him to play a game with them.
 If he loses, they make him forget what he learned about Mary.

-- Played with in The Movie of Phineas and Ferb.
+- Played with in Phineas and Ferb The Movie: Across the 2nd Dimension.
 The OWCA doesn't have any memory-erasing tools, so they just steal the villain's amnesia-inator.